RonNewcomb/narrative-engine/README.md

 > Your purchase complete, you head home to prepare for the party.
 >
 > [goto Buried in wrapping paper]
+>
+> Sitting down for dinner,

 Here, "Buried in wrapping paper" is the first words of the passage to jump to.
-Even if that passage was part of a larger passage, the portions before "Buried in wrapping paper" won't display themselves.
+Passages after the [goto] such as "Sitting down for dinner" aren't displayed.
+Similarly, even if "Buried" is found in the middle of a larger passage, the portions before "Buried" won't display.
+The text will continue from there as usual.

-Similarly, any passages after the [goto] aren't displayed.

 ### Turn to Page 57

-Perhaps it's obvious, but when you place the [goto] within a response, the goto doesn't take effect unless that response is chosen.
+Perhaps it's obvious, but when you place the [goto] within a response, the goto doesn't take effect unless the reader chooses that response.

 > He left. \* Follow him [goto Pretending to stay put] \* Return home \* Continue with purchase \*\* Later that day, ...
 >